VonRiddarn/rick-and-morty-compendium/README.md

 * Real time background-updates

 Note that we are only storing root objects.
 We will **NOT** cache notes that are applied to different entities.
 These will be loaded via a dictionary when the entity is shown in the inspector modal.

+**How it works**
+When receieving new information for a page, we apply it to that page's node directly.
+After a page node has been updated a request is made to update the DOM.
+The condition for updating the DOM is that the currently viewed page is connected to the updated node.

+## About the inline SVG files in index.html
+I was originally planning on injecting the SVGs dynamically at runtime, but decided against it.
+**Concidered approaches**
+* Async fetching of local .svg files
+* An SVG repository object storing SVGs as strings

+**Why I decided against**
+Although dynamic injection would have a nice structure to it, I would still need to have the original file or variable use `fill="currentcolor"` for it to be effective.
+Otherwise, I'd have to replace the default fill with `currentcolor` at injection.
+Due to the projects low scope, it's very unlikely that we will face a scenario where we'd benefit marginally from separating the SVGs at this time.
+On the contray we'd sacrafice the browsers ability to locally cachce the static svg element.

 ## SEO Implications
 Due to how we are loading the headers containing the `h1` tag, as well as the content for `main` dynamically we are missing out on optimization.